 I made it a point to see 21 last night, and I found it to be a bit of a bore.
-I guess it wasn't so much that it didn't follow the book, or even the over emphasis on the evil professor (played by Kevin Spacey).
+I guess it wasn't so much that it didn't follow the book,

 The scene: a Lake Tahoe casino.
 The cast of characters: Al Francesco, Al's brother, Al's sister, and Al's sister's husband.
 The Francesco family was hanging around the casino, waiting for their dinner reservation.
 Al's brother, a card counter himself, killed the time by playing small-stakes blackjack with bets of $1 to $5.
 Al was standing nearby, chatting casually with his brother-in-law.
 When he saw his brother make a $5 bet, Al would throw in another $100.
 When he saw his brother make a $1 bet, Al would hold onto his money.
 After half-an-hour, when the family went to go eat dinner, the pit boss begged Al to stay and keep plying blackjack.